 Beautiful Ruins by Jess Walter is a modern masterpiece that deserves to become a classic.

 Walter’s prose is exquisite and Edoardo Ballerini’s narration of the audiobook utterly captivating (listen to an audio sample).
 This is a story made up of numerous stories across countries, times and places.
-There are even stories told by the characters within their stories – a novel framework, when executed as well as Jess Walter has in Beautiful Ruins, that I enjoy immensely.
+There are even stories told by the characters within their stories – a novel framework, when executed as well as Jess Walter has, that I enjoy immensely.
 Despite its obvious literary merits, this novel’s modernity equates to accessibility.

 BOOK RATING: The Story 5 / 5 ; The Writing 5 / 5

 OR listen to the audiobook FREE with Audible’s Trial (check eligibility)

 Jess Walter is the author of the national bestseller The Financial Lives of the Poets, the National Book Award finalist The Zero, the Edgar Award-winning Citizen Vince, Land of the Blind, Ruby Ridge and the New York Times Notable Book Over Tumbled Graves.
 He lives in Spokane, Washington, with his family.
 Check out his website.Updated